 INSTRUCTIONS

 - Thaw the puff pastry according to instructions on box.
-My preference is to thaw the puff pastry box in the refrigerator overnight the evening before making these filled pastries.
+My preference is to thaw the puff pastry box in the refrigerator overnight the evening before making these filled pastries.1 box (396-490 grams; 14-18.3 ounces) puff pastry

 - Mix together the room temperature cream cheese and granulated sugar.
 You can use a stand mixer fitted with the paddle attachment, or simply mix the ingredients together using a bowl and a spoon.
-Either way, mix minimally to avoid incorporating extra air.
+Either way, mix minimally to avoid incorporating extra air.113 grams (4 ounces) cream cheese, 19 grams (1 Tablespoon + 1½ teaspoons) granulated sugar

-- Once defrosted, place the puff pastry between two sheets of parchment paper and gently roll out the dough.
+- Place the defrosted puff pastry between two sheets of parchment paper and gently roll out the dough.
 If using a square half sheet from a 17.3 or 18.3 ounce box, roll until the dimensions are roughly 11 x 11.
 If using a single rectangular 14 ounce sheet, roll until the dimensions are roughly 11 x 15.

-- Divide the cream cheese mixture evenly among the pastry squares, applying it in a diagonal line in the middle of the pastry (don't extend cream cheese to ends of puff pastry).
+- Divide the cream cheese mixture evenly among the pastry squares, applying it in a diagonal line in the middle of the pastry.Don't extend cream cheese to the ends of the puff pastry.
 See photos for reference.

 - Place a scant teaspoon of pineapple jam along the top of the cream cheese.
-Fold one corner of the puff pastry over the cream cheese mixture and gently press down to seal.
-Gently press along the top as well to make sure no air is hidden between the cream cheese and the puff pastry.
+Fold one side of the puff pastry over the cream cheese mixture and gently press down to seal.
+Gently press along the top as well to make sure no air is hidden between the cream cheese and the puff pastry.45 grams (9 scant teaspoons) pineapple jam

 - Preheat oven to 350 degrees Fahrenheit (177° Celsius, Gas mark 4) with rack in middle of oven.

-- Bake one sheet at a time for 25-28 minutes (keep remaining sheet in the fridge).
+- Bake one sheet at a time for 25-28 minutes (keep remaining sheet in the fridge until baked).
 When baked, the exterior should be golden brown, nicely puffed, and the pastry should be firm and dry to the touch.
 The puff pastry should not look doughy.
 Do not underbake or the pastry will collapse when cool.

 - Serve warm or at room temperature.
-Dust with powdered sugar immediately prior to serving.
+Dust with powdered sugar immediately prior to serving.powdered sugar

 Gwenna says